 When a loan is uncollectable, it is written off against the related allowance for impairment.
 Such loans are written off after all the necessary procedures have been completed and the amount of the loss has been determined.
-Subsequent recoveries of amounts previously written off are recorded in the separate statement of profit or loss and other comprehensive income under 'Other operating result'.
+Subsequent recoveries of amounts previously written off are recorded in the separate statement of profit or loss and other comprehensive income under 'Impairment losses and financial guarantees'.